Distributed Dual Subgradient Methods with Averaging and Applications to Grid Optimization: The dual subgradient method with averaging

-Assumption \ref{ass:mainassump} ensures that strong duality holds for $\Pcal$, i.e., $\Pcal^\star = \Pcal_D^\star$, and the set of primal-dual optimizers is nonempty.
+for all $\v{x} \in \Xset, \v{z} \in \Zset$.
+The well-known saddle point theorem (see \cite[Theorem 2.156]{bonnans2013perturbation}) states that the primal-dual optimizers $\Xset^\star \times \Zset^\star$ coincide with the saddle points of $\Lcal$.
+We assume throughout that the set of saddle points of $\Pcal$ is nonempty and bounded.
+As a result, strong duality holds for $\Pcal$, i.e., $\Pcal^\star = \Pcal_D^\star$, and the set of primal-dual optimizers is nonempty.
 Saddle-points exist under standard constraint qualifications such as Slater's condition, e.g., see \cite[Theorem 2.165]{bonnans2013perturbation}.

 Dual decomposition techniques for distributed optimization rely on the observation that the dual function separates into agent-wise optimization problems, given a multiplier $\v{z}$ as